karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 There is a difference though, between pop albums and contemporary a cappella albums with a pop focus.
 To illustrate the difference, I think it's constructive to compare _Pentatonix_ to the [critically acclaimed][casa_2014w] 2013 album _Bioluminescence_ from ARORA (née Sonos).
-ARORA says about _Bioluminescence_, "Two years in the making, 'Bioluminescence' perfectly demonstrates the cinematic dream pop sound that is ARORA, marrying dreamy vocals with striking production" ([citation][arora_about]) Indeed, listening to _Bioluminescence_, it's easy to hear the use of many production effects, sometimes so many that the voices behind the effects are nearly impossible to discern (["Lock the Light"][arora_lock_the_light]).
+ARORA [says][arora_about] about _Bioluminescence_, "Two years in the making, 'Bioluminescence' perfectly demonstrates the cinematic dream pop sound that is ARORA, marrying dreamy vocals with striking production."
+Indeed, listening to _Bioluminescence_, it's easy to hear the use of many production effects, sometimes so many that the voices behind the effects are nearly impossible to discern (["Lock the Light"][arora_lock_the_light]).
 I would still consider _Bioluminescence_ to be contemporary a cappella, though.

 The difference between _Bioluminescence_ and _Pentatonix_ is not the amount of voice production, but its purpose.
 The members of ARORA uses the studio to clean up the sound from their trademark looping and effects pedals, creating a more meaningful illusion. _Pentatonix_ uses studio effects to bend the human voice closer to the existing mainstream pop sound.
 This creates a convincing pop album free of vocal artifacts that might turn off listeners unfamiliar with the genre.

 I don't want to claim that either Pentatonix or ARORA uses effects for a nobler cause.
 I like songs on _Bioluminescence_ and _Pentatonix_ for different reasons.